 Compliance remains a challenge.
-First, the United States declared its intention to withdraw, which takes effect three years after ratification (so in 2020).
+First, the United States declared its intention to withdraw, which takes effect three years after ratification; though returned to compliance after the taking of office of President Biden in 2021.
 Moreover, there is no mechanism to order punitive measures or effective implementation of their obligations.
-However, it is true that States are obliged submit to regular review of the effectiveness of their actions and to stricter targets over time, a public review that is unusual in international law, and which might work in making enforcement more effective.
+Finally, it is true that States are obliged submit to regular review of the effectiveness of their actions and to stricter targets over time, a public review that is unusual in international law, and which might work in making enforcement more effective.